 If you leave these features in your yard, you will encourage butterflies to stay around and drink the nectar you provide in your garden.

 If you are interested and have more questions about your gardens, check out the websites we mentioned and feel free to contact BTG when you arrive back in Chautauqua.
-We look forward to the 2017 season with our new amphitheater, gardens awakening and the return of the birds, bees, butterflies, the warm winds and all of you.
+We look forward to the upcoming season with our wonderful amphitheater, gardens awakening and the return of the birds, bees, butterflies, the warm winds and all of you.

-In 2017, BTG will open an exciting new chapter in its long history of helping to beautify Chautauqua.
+BTG is enjoying success and excitement in this new chapter in its long history of helping to beautify Chautauqua.
 Butterflies and Blooms is an initiative focused on helping Chautauquans create eco-friendly habitats in their gardens here and at their off-season homes.
-Butterflies and Blooms will replace Chautauqua In Bloom, the garden recognition program.
-Butterflies and Blooms will focus on homeowners' use of native plantings, the elimination of pesticides and herbicides, and the utilization of organic fertilizers and a focus on monarch related nectar plants.
+Butterflies and Blooms promotes homeowners' use of native plantings, the elimination of pesticides and herbicides, and the utilization of organic fertilizers and a focus on monarch related nectar plants.

 Homeowners who wish to participate in Butterflies and Blooms can consult with BTG's master gardeners, and upon completion of their garden habitats, will receive recognition for their contribution to the health of the local ecosystem.
 Participants will be encouraged to certify their gardens with MonarchWatch.com, a national organization devoted to reversing the extreme decline observed within the Monarch butterfly population.